Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 no cancerous cell in any of the lymph node and other parts of your body.

 Stage 1 is further divided into stages 1A and 1B.
-The difference between 1A and 1B is the size of the tumor.
+The difference between stages 1A and 1B is the size of the tumor.
 In stage 1A, its size is not more than 3cm and in stage 1B, its size is between 3 to 5cm.

 Stage 2

-Lung cancer at this stage is categorized as 2A and 2B.
+Stage 2 is categorized as 2A and 2B stages.

 In stage 2A, the tumor is either: